The Courier (2020 film)

-The Courier is a 2020 historical spy film directed by Dominic Cooke.
-The film stars Benedict Cumberbatch as Greville Wynne, and is based on the true story of a British businessman who was recruited by the Secret Intelligence Service to be a message conduit with a Russian spy source Oleg Penkovsky (played by Merab Ninidze) in the 1960s.
+The Courier is a 2020 historical spy film directed by Dominic Cooke and written by Tom O'Connor.
+The film stars Benedict Cumberbatch as Greville Wynne, and is based on the true story of a British businessman who was recruited by the Secret Intelligence Service to be a message conduit with Russian spy source Oleg Penkovsky (played by Merab Ninidze) in the 1960s.
 Rachel Brosnahan, Jessie Buckley, and Angus Wright also star.

 The Courier had its world premiere under its original title Ironbark at the Sundance Film Festival on 24 January 2020, and was theatrically released in the United States on 19 March 2021, and the United Kingdom on 13 August 2021.
 The film received generally favourable reviews from critics.

 Plot

-Oleg Penkovsky, a high ranking Soviet official and GRU intelligence officer with access to top secret nuclear information, is disillusioned with Khrushchev's leadership in light of the growing threat of a nuclear war with the United States.
+In 1960, Oleg Penkovsky, a high ranking Soviet official and GRU intelligence officer with access to top secret nuclear information, is disillusioned with Khrushchev's leadership in light of the growing threat of a nuclear war with the United States.
 He reaches out to the CIA and offers to provide information that could help de-escalate the situation.
 The CIA and MI6 decide that it would be better not to use an officer and instead have an ordinary businessman act as an intermediary.

 They approach salesman Greville Wynne to go to Moscow under the pretense of exploring commercial opportunities.
 Wynne establishes seemingly normal business relations with Penkovsky and the latter makes arrangements with western intelligence agencies to feed them information.
 He asks that they continue to use Wynne as their regular courier, reasoning that he will be under the Soviets' radar.
 Initially opposed to the task, Wynne eventually agrees, partly after CIA officer Emily Donovan emphasizes that his efforts could help prevent a nuclear war and also after Penkovsky visits him at his home and tells him that he is betting his life on Wynne's success.

 Wynne uses his business travels to Moscow to regularly carry messages and packages provided by Penkovsky to the CIA.
 However, this takes a toll on his personal life, where he starts behaving agitatedly, leading his wife to think that he may be having an affair.